commercionetwork/commercionetwork/docs/nodes/validator-node-update.md

 ## Emergency Upgrade

-In some case should be necessary emercency upgrade.
-In this case a special message will be send to all validators, sometime in the group channel and in other case with 1-1 comunication.
+In some cases an emergency update may be necessary.
+In this case a special message will be sent to all validators, sometimes in the group channel and in other case with a 1-1 comunication.
-These upgrades is quite rare and they will performed only when a real danger issue will be found in the chain.
+These upgrades is quite rare and are performed only when a real danger issue is found in the chain software.

 ## Dump Upgrade

 This type of upgrade is a special case.
-In epochal cases the chain could be stop.
-Sometime, in this case the only way to restart the chain is dumping the whole state, correct the errors, install new software in all validators, import the state, install new genesis and start the chain.
+In epochal cases, the chain could stop because consensus issues.
+Sometimes, in such cases, the only way to restart the chain is dump the whole state, correct the errors, install new software in all validators, import the state, install the new genesis, and start the chain.
 An example of these procedure could be find [here](https://github.com/commercionetwork/commercio-consortium/blob/master/upgrade/2.2.0-3.0.0/en/README.md)